cosmos/interchain-security/docs/architecture/adr-002-throttle.md

 * The "initial validator set" for the attack is the validator set that existed on the provider when the attack started.
 * There is a list of honest validators s.t if they are jailed, `X`% of the initial validator set will be jailed.

-For the following invariant to hold, these assumptions must be true:
+For the following property to hold, these assumptions must be true:

 1. We assume the total voting power of the chain (as a function of delegations) does not increase over the course of the attack.
 2. No validator has more than `SlashMeterReplenishFraction` of total voting power on the provider.
 3. `SlashMeterReplenishFraction` is large enough that `SlashMeterReplenishFraction` * `currentTotalVotingPower` > 1.
 Ie. the replenish fraction is set high enough that we can ignore the effects of rounding.
 4. `SlashMeterReplenishPeriod` is sufficiently longer than the time it takes to produce a block.

 _Note if these assumptions do not hold, throttling will still slow down the described attack in most cases, just not in a way that can be succinctly described.
-It's possible that more complex invariants can be defined._
+It's possible that more complex properties can be defined._

-Invariant:
+Property:

 > The time it takes to jail/tombstone `X`% of the initial validator set will be greater than or equal to `(X * SlashMeterReplenishPeriod / SlashMeterReplenishFraction) - 2 * SlashMeterReplenishPeriod`

 Intuition:

 Let's use the following notation:

-- `C`: Number of replenishment cycles
+* `C`: Number of replenishment cycles
-- `P`: `SlashMeterReplenishPeriod`
+* `P`: `SlashMeterReplenishPeriod`
-- `F`: `SlashMeterReplenishFraction`
+* `F`: `SlashMeterReplenishFraction`
-- `Vmax`: Max power of a validator as a fraction of total voting power
+* `Vmax`: Max power of a validator as a fraction of total voting power

 In `C` number of replenishment cycles, the fraction of total voting power that can be removed, `a`, is `a <= F * C + Vmax` (where `Vmax` is there to account for the power fraction of the last validator removed, one which pushes the meter to the negative value).